A Random Rule Model: Rule library

 \subsubsection{Discussion}

-The library spans five broad mechanisms emphasized in behavioral and bounded-rationality work-outcome simplification, salience-driven attention, regret, disappointment, and limited consideration-implemented here in a deliberately coarse, parameter-free form.
-The gate does not estimate a valuation model; it learns when each simple line of conduct best predicts behavior.
+The perceived-lottery construction is a uniform implementation device: it generates the indicators $(A_f, L_f)$ for each rule via a single comparison criterion (FSD), allowing heterogeneous heuristics - from simple outcome comparisons to distributional regret evaluations - to be defined within a common formal language.
+The CA-RRM and all identification results are stated in terms of $(A_f, L_f)$ and do not depend on this construction.

-\paragraph{Within-family variants and why we avoid ``aggregate'' rules.} Several rules are variants within a common mechanism (e.g.\ \textsc{SAL} vs.\ \textsc{SAL2}, \textsc{REG} vs.\ \textsc{REGmed}).
+The library spans five broad mechanisms emphasized in behavioral and bounded-rationality work - outcome simplification, salience-driven attention, regret, disappointment, and limited consideration - implemented here in a deliberately coarse, parameter-free form.
+The gate does not estimate a valuation model; it learns when each line of conduct best predicts behavior.
+Several rules are variants within a common mechanism (e.g.\ \textsc{SAL} vs.\ \textsc{SAL2}, \textsc{REG} vs.\ \textsc{REGmed}).
 When two variants are active at the same menu, the conditional-on-activity weights \eqref{eq:qtilde_def} yield a direct within-family split.
-A natural alternative would be a single ``aggregate'' rule that combines information across all ranks, but such a rule requires specifying how ranks are weighted---absent preference parameters there is no canonical choice.
+A natural alternative would be a single ``aggregate'' rule that combines information across all ranks, but such a rule requires specifying how ranks are weighted --- absent preference parameters there is no canonical choice.
 We instead use discrete variants (top-ranked vs.\ second-ranked comparison) that probe sensitivity to the ranking without introducing an explicit aggregation scheme, stopping at rank two to keep the library small.